moismailzai/ansible-role-protonmail-bridge-headless/README.md

 These settings are used to create a local GPG key.
 The key is required for the ProtonMail bridge and `pass` to communicate.
-Additional changes can be made to the `templates/protonmail-bridge.gpg.j2` file. _NOTE: the default settings generate a new unprotected key to use exclusively for the bridge. to add a key password, you will need to modify the default values, as well as `templates/protonmail-bridge-headless.service.sh.j2`._
+Additional changes can be made to the `templates/protonmail-bridge.gpg.j2` file. _NOTE: the default settings generate a new unprotected key to use exclusively for the bridge.
+To add a key password, you will need to modify the default values, as well as `templates/protonmail-bridge-headless.service.sh.j2`._

     configure_gpg: "true"